 The culture at Baillie Gifford is relaxed but intellectually challenging.
 This is mostly because of our long-term investment style.
 You’ll have a considerable amount of time to think about and write research reports, and you’ll seldom need to work into the evening or weekend.
 The long-term approach also translates into the training, where you’re given time to grow as an investor.
 Edinburgh is also a very liveable city.
 The quality of life is very high, and the festivals/markets keep you engaged.

-I’m currently working in the Emerging Markets team and so far, I have researched Mexican supermarkets, Indian cement companies, South African retailers, Latin American airports and Brazilian software companies.
-On the team we consider the merits of the business as well as the context of the country, currency and the macroeconomic narrative.
-I’ve had the opportunity to host or join many company management meetings; from internet conglomerates to startup Biotechs.
-My team is experienced but eager to share their knowledge.
-In my research and in the weekly meetings I aim to bring a new perspective to company discussions or complex issues such as the implications of Modi’s re-election or the US-China trade situation.
+I’m currently working on the Global Alpha team and so far, I have researched Taiwanese semiconductor companies, American landscaping suppliers and companies supporting the electrification of travel.
+On the team we consider the merits of the business and piece together what the growth prospects could be.
+I’ve had the opportunity to host or join many company management meetings; from internet conglomerates to startup biotechs.
+My team is very experienced but eager to share their knowledge.
+In my research and in the weekly meetings I aim to bring a new perspective to company discussions or complex issues such as inflation resilience during a pandemic or how should we think about the future of business software.

 All the graduates bring different experiences and the learning curve is steep for the first five years.
 There’s a real belief in cognitive diversity.
-This is only furthered by being exposed to new areas through conferences, graduate feedback sessions, partnerships with academia, or consultants teaching us about the industry.
-Baillie Gifford also invites many fascinating speakers to the firm, so we can learn from their experience and viewpoints.
-These are almost monthly and most recently I attended talks by Helen Sharman (the first Briton in space) and by Serhii Plokhii (author of Chernobyl).
+This is only furthered by being exposed to new areas through conferences, graduate feedback sessions, partnerships with academia, or consultants teaching us about the industry and thinking frameworks.
+Baillie Gifford also invites many fascinating speakers to the investment floor, so we can learn from their experience and viewpoints.
+I’ve attended talks by Helen Sharman (the first Briton in Space) and by Serhii Plokhii (author of Chernobyl).

 In our induction, we receive an introduction to the firm and investment management.
 We then progress to the first of our placements in a team.
 There is a real focus on encouraging our creativity and breadth of thinking, which I really enjoy.
 For example, there is a project in our second year where we get to research an area of healthcare that we think is going to see dramatic disruption or innovation over the next five to ten years.
 A year later we have a placement in the Client Services Department and, in our fourth year, we get the opportunity to do a three-month project.
-Previous trainees have used this opportunity to travel the Silk Road to meet local businesses or work at a food app startup.
+Previous trainees have used this project to meet businesses whilst travelling the Silk Road or work at a food app start-up.

-During my time on the Japan team I have primarily focused on small-cap company research.
-This means I’m looking at the growth potential of smaller companies.
-Often these are software or tech companies looking to disrupt the established workings of their respective industries.
-As an example, one the first few companies I researched is aiming to become the Facebook of the cosmetics world with its leading advertising and CRM platform, allowing brands to interact with and manage a large pool of customers directly.
-Companies such as this are defining a shift from product-based business models to experience-based ones.
+During my time on the Japan team I was primarily focused on small-cap company research.
+This meant I was looking at the growth potential of smaller companies.
+Often these were software or tech companies seeking to disrupt the established workings of their respective industries.
+As an example, one of the first few companies I researched is aiming to become the Facebook of the cosmetics world, with its leading advertising and customer relationship management platform, allowing brands to interact with and manage a large pool of customers directly.
+Companies like these are defining a shift from product-based business models to experience-based ones.

-On a recent trip to Japan, I meet with 35 different companies.
-I was given the freedom to choose the companies I wanted to visit and design the objectives and content of my meetings.
+One of the places I’ve been able to travel to was Japan, where I got to meet with 35 different companies.
+I was given the freedom to choose the companies I wanted to visit, and design the objectives and content of my meetings.
 Speaking to CEOs leading companies from various industries was a great experience to have so early on in my career.
 There are no short-cuts to gaining practical experience in interviewing management teams and for me, these first-hand opportunities were invaluable.
 It has given me real context for the work I do day-to-day in Edinburgh.